 There are two places where you can find email addresses:

-Alternatively, some users provide their websites in the bio section and you can find their contact details directly on these sites.
+Alternatively, some users (like the one above) provide their websites in the bio section and you can find their contact details directly on these sites.

 There used to be a hack with an API link which could show email addresses of all users, but the method no longer works.
 Grab a tissue.